 - Other tactics

 When you’re looking at tents on REI.com and they point you to a tent-buying guide they’ve created, that’s personalization.

-The Power of Personalization
+The Power of Ecommerce Personalization

+Personalization is such a powerful boost to the customer experience that many customers have grown to expect it.
 Optimizely highlights just how much customers expect personalization when they say:

 “Consumers’ expectations have shifted to the point that people expect a personal digital experience that mirrors the typical level of personalization they receive offline.
 Many have grown accustomed to personalized experiences from their news feed, social network, and shopping recommendations.”